Dorothy Duncan Jones Walcott

 Dorothy Duncan Jones Walcott, 77, passed away on Wednesday, March 3, 2021, with family at Indywood Glen.
 Funeral services will be held at 2 p.m.
-Saturday at St. John’s United Methodist Church in Greenwood, with no formal visitation due to COVID concerns and livestreaming of the service on the St. John’s Facebook page.
+Saturday, March 13, 2021, at St. John’s United Methodist Church in Greenwood, with no formal visitation due to COVID concerns and livestreaming of the service on the St. John’s Facebook page.
 Interment will follow in Hickory Grove Cemetery in Inverness at 4 p.m.
-The Rev. Billy Ray Stonestreet and The Rev. Scott Wright will officiate.
+The Rev. Billy Ray Stonestreet and the Rev. Scott Wright will officiate.

 Dorothy Duncan was born in Greenwood to Walter Robert and Dorothy Riddell Jones and grew up in Inverness.
 She graduated from Inverness High School, attended Mary Baldwin College and graduated from the University of Mississippi.
 She taught high school biology at Pillow Academy for 10 years.
 She was an active member of St. John’s United Methodist Church for more than 50 years, serving on several leadership committees, and singing in the church choir each week.
 Dorothy Duncan was active in many community organizations including the Junior Auxiliary, the Greenwood Garden Club, the Chakchiuma Chapter of the Daughters of the American Revolution, and the American Cancer Society.
 She enjoyed traveling with her husband and their wonderful friends.
 She loved art, biology, and teaching.
 DD cherished her time with her family and her students, and she spent countless hours at ball games, tennis matches, band competitions and other events encouraging her children and students.
 She had a special talent for teaching young people and valued that part of her life greatly.